sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_48_AssemblySingleInstructionPractice_push_pop_call_ret/Quiz01.md

 **Description**

-push 6 instruction is effectively two instructions, that is sub esp, 4 & mov dword ptr [esp], 6.
+push 6 instruction is effectively two instructions, that is sub esp, 4 &amp; mov dword ptr [esp], 6.
 So it is allocating memory and writing to that memory.
 So the value of the memory location 0x0037F7B8 will become 00000006.

 ---
 ---